pypyr.steps.pype

 isn’t there go on to search the usual pipeline lookup order.

-overrides the is_parent_cascading
+resolveFromParent overrides the is_parent_cascading property on the

-object returned by the parent’s loader.
+PipelineInfo object returned by the parent’s loader.

-If you are using the standard file loader and you set resolveFromParent
+If you are using the standard file loader and you set resolveFromParent to

-, pypyr will immediately fall back to the usual pipeline look-up order
+False, pypyr will immediately fall back to the usual pipeline look-up order

 and look in the current directory ($PWD) first.